KIDS’ CAMPUS CHILD CARE CENTRE

 Days and Hours of Operation

-Our full site location at West Lynde Public School, Winchester Public School and Viola Desmond Public School provide full-time and part-time care for children ages 0-5 years of age.
+Our full site locations at West Lynde Public School and Viola Desmond Public School provide full-time and part-time care for children ages 0-5 years of age.
 These programs operate Monday to Friday, 52 weeks per year.

 Full Day Programs: